JainishChauhan/DIP_CCLab_Path_Disc/README.md

 Question-1:
 Finding path between two pixels with coordinates (x1,y1) and (x2,y2).
 Run all cells below Q1 one by one in the colab.

-The function paths(I,x1,y1,x2,y2,path_type) is the main function where, I=input image
+Here I=input image is predefine in first cell and it can be changes there The function paths(x1,y1,x2,y2,path_type) is the main function where,
          x1=x-coordinate of start pixel
          y1=y-coordinate of start pixel
          x2=x-coordinate of goal pixel